 A full permaculture design is far to customized and detailed for us to be able to teach in a larger group setting.
 We offer full designs on an individual basis however.
-But this training is loaded with insight and ideas while helping you get the foundational pieces right and over time you can develop your own Full Permaculture Design if that is desired.
+This training however is loaded with insight and ideas while helping you get the foundational pieces right and over time you can develop your own Full Permaculture Design if that is desired.

 |The Difference Between a Conceptual, Framework and Full Permaculture Design?|

 – A Conceptual Design includes the broad stroke of ideas and possibilities for that property.

-– A Framework Design identifies the most likely placement of earthworks (swales, raingardens, berms, etc.), other rainwater harvesting systems, larger planting systems and other key elements such as the home, paths and roads..
+– A Framework Design identifies the most likely placement of earthworks (swales, raingardens, berms, ponds, etc.), other rainwater harvesting systems, larger planting systems and the placement of other key elements such as the home, paths and roads..

 – A Full Design typically includes greater detail of all areas including specific plant cultivars, integrated elements, microclimates, recommended nurseries, time tables and estimated budgets for all.